 Virtual Office Hours

 Virtual Office Hours are not to be used for Room Change Appointments.
 However, they are available for students who have questions or need assistance through this process.
 Click here for the current virtual office hours.

 If you anticipate a friend who is a current student moving in with you during the room change period, you should let the Housing Office know by February 14 by noon.
 After that date, someone else may be assigned to the available bed.

 The Housing Office will make assignments and give the current occupants of the room 48-hour notice.

 1. What happens if I have a vacant bed in my room or my roommate moves out?

 If you have or get a vacant bed in your room or unit, here are some options during the room change period:

-If you reside in a standard double or quad in McCormick, Cascade, Clark, or Walter, you can inquire with the Housing Office about obtaining your room as a double/single at a higher room rate.
+If you reside in a standard double in McCormick, Cascade or Walter, you can inquire via a ticket to Housing & Dining Service Portal about obtaining your room as a double/single at a higher room rate.